 PRE-COLLEGE Advertising, Design & 3D Workshop: Summer Program:

 These are one week, full-day fun workshops that explore the basics of advertising and design.
 An introduction to concept, exploratory problem solving, and execution for portfolios.

 The course is part of a three weeks Pre-College program.
 Week 2: Form & Color, Instructor: Richard Mehl.

 Week 3: 3D Design Concepts, instructor: Kevin O'Callaghan

-Advertising Week One will be in the SVA Digital Imaging Center where each student will work on their own advertising ideas and be guided into the executional comp phase.
+Advertising Week One will be in the SVA Digital Imaging Center where each student will work on their own advertising ideas and be guided into the execution comp phase.
 Students will create their ideas as an art director on Mac workstations using Photoshop & Adobe Creative Suite with assistance from college student TAs and instructor.
-This will be a fun hands on week where you can: experience events throughout NYC, experience an art college class, and how advertising is done in the real world.
+This will be a fun hands-on week where you can: experience events throughout NYC, experience an art college class, and how advertising is done in the real world.
 Projects include print, social media, and digital.
 Final student work will be printed using SVA's printing facilities.
 On the last day of classes, work will be displayed at a student exhibition and reception that is open to parents and the public.